nonomal/harper/harper-core/tests/text/tagged/Difficult sentences.md

 >
 #
 > Take  the chicken out         of the freezer .
-# NSg/V D   NSg/J   NSg/V/J/R/P P  D   NSg     .
+# NSg/V D   J       NSg/V/J/R/P P  D   NSg     .
 > He      hasn't been  well    of late  .
 # NPr/ISg V      NSg/V NSg/V/J P  NSg/J .
 > Finally she was relieved of the burden of caring  for her   sick    husband .